-At the Djurgårdsbron (The Djurgaard Bridge) in central Stockholm, Sweden, are four statues of the Nordic gods, Freya, Frigg, Heimdall, and Thor.
+At the Djurgaard Bridge (Swedish: Djurgårdsbron) in central Stockholm, Sweden, are four statues that depict the four Nordic gods, Freya, Frigg, Heimdall, and Thor.

 Each of them is standing on top of a tall granite column looking out over the city.
 The goddess Freyja is standing with a falcon on her hand, Frigg is holding a rod, Heimdall is blowing in his Gjallarhorn, and Thor has his hammer Mjölnir resting against his shoulder.